tiendc/gofn/README.md

 ### Struct
 ---

-#### StructToMap / StructToMapEx
+#### StructToMap

 Converts struct contents to a map.
-This function is a shortcut to [rflutil.StructToMap](https://github.com/tiendc/go-rflutil#structtomap--structtomapex).
+This function is a shortcut to [rflutil.StructToMap](https://github.com/tiendc/go-rflutil#structtomap).

 #### ParseTag / ParseTagOf / ParseTagsOf